cqlouis/TensorFlow2-tutorial/01-basic-image-classification/README.md

 # TensorFlow 2 Tutorial I: Image Classification Basics

 TensorFlow 2 is coming.
 If you are used to coding in TensorFlow 1.x, things are about to change.
-Coding in TensorFlow 2.0 is imperative, free form sessions, and a lot of Keras.
+Coding in TensorFlow 2.0 is imperative(重要紧急的; 迫切的;), free form sessions, and a lot of Keras.

-This tutorial explains the basics of TensorFlow 2 with image classification as an example.
-We will cover:
+In this tutorial, We will cover:
 * Data Pipeline
 * Model Pipeline
 * Multiple-GPU